-The JRC activities in Horizon 2020 will focus on the Union policy priorities and the societal challenges addressed by them; they are aligned with Europe 2020 and its main objectives of smart, sustainable and inclusive growth, Security and Citizenship, and Global Europe.
+The JRC activities in Horizon 2020 will focus on the Union policy priorities and the societal challenges addressed by them.
+These activities are aligned with the objectives of the Europe 2020 strategy, and with the headings 'Security and citizenship' and 'Global Europe' of the Multiannual Financial Framework for 2014-2020.

-The JRC's key competence areas will be energy, transport, environment and climate change, agriculture and food security, health and consumer protection, information and communication technologies, reference materials, and safety and security (including nuclear in the Euratom programme).
-The JRC activities in these areas will be conducted taking into account relevant initiatives at the level of regions, Members States or the EU, within the perspective of shaping the European Research Area.
+The JRC's key competence areas will be energy, transport, environment and climate change, agriculture and food security, health and consumer protection, information and communication technologies, reference materials, and safety and security (including nuclear safety and security in the Euratom programme).
+The JRC activities in these areas will be conducted taking into account relevant initiatives at the level of regions, Members States or the Union, within the perspective of shaping the ERA.

 These competence areas will be significantly enhanced with capacities to address the full policy cycle and to assess policy options.
-This includes
+This includes:

-- (a) anticipation and foresight pro-active strategic intelligence on trends and events in science, technology and society and their possible implications for public policy. - (b) economics for an integrated service covering both the scientific-technical and the macro-economic aspects.

-- (c) modelling focussing on sustainability and economics and making the Commission less dependent on outside suppliers for vital scenario analysis. - (d) policy analysis to allow cross-sectoral investigation of policy options. - (e) impact assessment providing scientific evidence to support policy options.
+- (a) anticipation and foresight pro-active strategic intelligence on trends and events in science, technology and society and their possible implications for public policy; - (b) economics for an integrated service covering both the scientific-technical and the macro-economic aspects; - (c) modelling focusing on sustainability and economics and making the Commission less dependent on outside suppliers for vital scenario analysis; - (d) policy analysis to allow cross-sectoral investigation of policy options; - (e) impact assessment providing scientific evidence to support policy options.

 The JRC shall continue to pursue excellence in research and extensive interaction with research institutions as the basis for credible and robust scientific-technical policy support.
-To that aim, it will strengthen collaboration with European and international partners, i.a. by participation in indirect actions.
+To that end, it will strengthen collaboration with European and international partners, inter alia by participation in indirect actions.
 It will also carry out exploratory research and build up competences in emerging, policy-relevant areas on a selective basis.